piyush6348/Algorithm-and-design-Coursera/Recursion/README.md

 4. Subset Sum Problem

 >Given an array and a number N, find all subsets which sum up to N. (pairs,triplets, etc.)

+5. Strings based on number

+>Lets assume A is 1, B is 2…and Z is 26.
+Given a number N, print all possible strings based on above.
+E.g: 123 -> ABC, LC, AW